Utility Exemptions

 Can a landlord apply for a refund?

-A landlord may file a claim for a utility exemption on behalf of a tenant is all of the following conditions are met:
+A landlord may file a claim for a utility exemption on behalf of a tenant is all of the following conditions are met:- The tenant’s area is separately metered from other business or residential areas in the same facility.

 - The terms of the lease or rental agreement require the tenant to reimburse the landlord for the cost of the utility in question and pay this amount in addition to the lease or rent payment.